 Moving To Nigeria : All You Need To Know About Settling In Nigeria As An Expat

 Moving to Nigeria as an expatriate can be both an exciting and challenging experience.
 Nigeria is a vibrant country with a rich cultural heritage, dynamic cities, and numerous opportunities, especially for those with foreign job experience.
-Oil and gas industries continue to thrive, and a large number of new and emerging sectors include mining and construction, telecommunications, IT, and financial management.
+Oil and gas industries continue to thrive, and many new and emerging sectors include mining and construction, telecommunications, IT, and financial management.
 No wonder there are so many expats in the country.
-However, it also comes with its unique set of challenges that expats must be prepared to navigate.
+However, it also comes with its unique challenges that expats must be prepared to navigate.
 This report compiles insights and advice from expatriates to help you prepare for a smooth transition to Nigeria.

 Key Considerations Before Moving